thedelk/grooper-ace-architect/docs/vol-1/steps/organize.md

     img/3-3/002
 ---
 1. Add a new step
-2. Set the Activity Type of the step to Classify Review
+2. Set the Activity Type property of the new step to Classify Review
 3. Set the Classification Viewer Settings > Content Model Scope to our Invoices Content Model
 4. Save and Publish.